Here is a quick video that explains what to expect from the Brooklyn Bedding Spartan bed-in-a-box.

 While the cover provides several benefits related to wellness, it’s important to note that it is non-removable.
 That means if you happen to spill something on the bed or it gets dirty, you can’t just unzip the cover and throw it in the wash.
 Instead, you should spot clean the cover with a mild detergent and some water.
 Also, while cleaning, make sure to dab the cover rather than rub it.

 If you’re worried about the cover getting dirty, you may want to look into purchasing the Brooklyn Bedding Mattress Protector to help protect against spills and stains.
-Alternatively, you can always check out popular mattress protectors on Amazon.
+Alternatively, you can always peruse the mattress protectors on Amazon.

 Before we discuss the feel and firmness of the Spartan mattress, let’s first discuss how your weight, body type and BMI affect how you perceive a mattress to feel.